 Va.
-General Assembly wrestles with race, ideology after Republican is rejected from Black caucus
+General Assembly wrestles with race, ideology after Republican is rejected from Black Caucus

 His floor speech Thursday laid bare an uncomfortable set of questions around race and ideology, the outgrowth of a phenomenon so rare that the State Capitol has seen it only a handful of times in the past century: Black Republicans.

 Republican Lt.
-Gov. Winsome Earle-Sears, a Jamaican immigrant and the first woman of color elected statewide in Virginia history, took issue with the caucus’s vote on Twitter Friday morning.
+Gov. Winsome Earle-Sears, a Jamaican immigrant and the first woman of color elected statewide in Virginia history, took issue with the caucus’s vote on Twitter on Friday morning.

 “We’re trying to start a new caucus.
 Name suggestions?” she tweeted.
 “The You’re Not Black Enough Caucus.
 The No More Division Caucus.
 The Welcome Caucus.
 The Let’s Do Away With Caucuses Caucus.
 The FRIEND Caucus.”